alcastic/assay-golang/concurrency-memcache/README.md

 About this project:

 * This folder represent an optimization problem for requesting urls.
-* Each version main.v*.go is an optimization step of the previos version.
+* Each version v*/main.go is an optimization step of the previos version.